dynatrace-ace/monaco-self-paced-exercises/exercise-instructions/content/03 Configuration Variables/index.md

 > **Note:** Although this format is based on the Golang template library and notations, only selecting a specific field is fully supported, i.e. dot followed by name of field.

-In our example, we want to turn RUM coverage percentage, represented in the configuration template by the field `costControlUserSessionPercentage`, in a variable called `rumPercentage`.
+In our example, we want to turn Kubernetes namespace, represented in the configuration template by the field `comparisonInfo`, in a variable called `value`.

-1. To do so, open the configuration template we identified earlier `apps/shared/application.json`
+1. To do so, open the configuration template we identified earlier `apps/shared/k8s-auto-tag.json`

-2. Find the field `costControlUserSessionPercentage` and notice that the value is hardcoded as `10`:
+2. Find the field `comparisonInfo` and notice that the `value` is hardcoded as `default`:

     ```json
-    "costControlUserSessionPercentage": 10,
+      "rules": [
+        {
+          "type": "PROCESS_GROUP",
+          "enabled": true,
+          "valueFormat": null,
+          "propagationTypes": ["PROCESS_GROUP_TO_SERVICE"],
+          "conditions": [
+            {
+              "key": {
+                "attribute": "PROCESS_GROUP_PREDEFINED_METADATA",
+                "dynamicKey": "KUBERNETES_NAMESPACE",
+                "type": "PROCESS_PREDEFINED_METADATA_KEY"
+              },
+              "comparisonInfo": {
+                "type": "STRING",
+                "operator": "EQUALS",
+                "value": "default",
+                "negate": false,
+                "caseSensitive": true
+              }
+            }
+          ]
+        }
+      ]
     ```

-3. Turn the value of that field `10` into a variable:
+3. Turn the value of that field `default` into a variable:

     ```json
-    "costControlUserSessionPercentage": "{{ .rumPercentage }}",
+    "value": "{{ .namespace }}",
     ```

-    > **Note:** Even though the variable placeholder doesn't represent a string value, it must still be surrounded with double quotes `"`
     >
-    >The dot `.` in front of `rumPercentage` is also required as it's part of the format.
+    >The dot `.` in front of `namespace` is also required as it's part of the format.

 4. Save the changes